 This has been an exciting week for T-Dub because as I was preparing this blog post, he watched Vertigo for the first time.
 I touched on the use of color in A Pre-Raphaelite Look at Hitchcock’s Vertigo and it’s still on my mind today.

 Hitch’s use of green in association with the character of Madeleine is one of my favorite details, since it is a color I love intensely.
 And no one used green like the Pre-Raphaelites.

 Dante Gabriel Rossetti is the artist that usually springs to mind when I think of green.
 His works teem with it.

-He used green a great deal in his paintings that feature Jane Morris (above), but he also used it with model Alexa Wilding.
-It’s a perfect contrast for her red-gold hair.
+While green appears frequently in his paintings that feature Jane Morris, he also used it with model Alexa Wilding – a stunning contrast for her red-gold hair.

 He mentioned green in this letter to F. R. Leland, where he discusses Veronica Veronese:

 “The girl is in a sort of passionate reverie, and is drawing her hand listlessly along the strings of a violin which hangs against the wall, while she holds the bow with the other hands, as if arrested by the thought of the moment, when she was about to play.
 In color, I shall make the picture a study of varied greens.”

 La Ghirlandata (below) is one of my favorite Rossetti paintings.